-Dr. Sheri Rowen - Baltimore Cataract Surgery Specialist
+Dr. Sheri Rowen - Newport Beach Cataract Surgery Specialist

-Dr. Sheri Rowen is a Baltimore Cataract Surgery specialist who uses the latest surgical procedures and technologies to help her cataract patients regain their vision.
-She also was one of the first surgeons in Maryland to incorporate intraocular lenses (IOLs) into her practice, and she is considered a Baltimore Crystalens, ReSTOR, and Tecnis Multifocal expert.
+Dr. Sheri Rowen is a Newport Beach Cataract Surgery specialist who uses the latest surgical procedures and technologies to help her cataract patients regain their vision.
+She also was one of the first surgeons in Maryland to incorporate intraocular lenses (IOLs) into her practice, and she is considered a Newport Beach Crystalens, ReSTOR, and Tecnis Multifocal expert.

 We offer treatment for several common eye disorders.
 If your vision interferes with the quality of your life, consider surgery at one of our vision correction centers.

 To schedule a surgery consultation with eye surgeon Dr. Sheri Rowen, contact Our Cosmetic Center or Medical Center today.

 A cataract is a progressive clouding of the lens of the eye.
 A cataract impedes vision by dispersing light passing through the lens, causing blurring, halos and glare.
 These symptoms only worsen over time.
 Most cataracts develop as a result of the natural aging process, but they can also be present at birth, or caused later in life by trauma to the eye, diabetes, exposure to sunlight or serious inflammation of the eye.
 As a cataract progresses, it can significantly impede everyday activities like reading, and especially driving.
 If left untreated, a cataract can eventually cause total vision loss; in fact, it remains the leading cause of blindness in the United States.
 Cataract surgery, performed at our practice, offers a fast and easy solution for patients struggling with deteriorating vision.